 Workout headphones are a hard sell: they’re bulkier and less comfortable than their in-ear counterparts.
-However, the Plantronics BackBeat Fit 6100 is a game-changer; this headset is IPX5 water-resistant, has excellent battery life, and has a neat clamping force-adjustment mechanism for your most rigorous workouts.
-For just over $100, these are some of the best over-ear headphones athletes can get.
+However, the Plantronics BackBeat FIT 6100 is a game-changer; this headset is IPX5 water-resistant, has excellent battery life, and has a neat clamping force-adjustment mechanism for your most rigorous workouts.
+For just under $100, these are some of the best over-ear headphones athletes can get.

-Athletes who prefer an over-ear fit will love the Plantronics BackBeat Fit 6100.
-There exist few workout headphones relative to workout earbuds, and these cans stand out due to the adjustable headband, comfortable, stable fit, and IPX5 sweat-resistance.
+- Athletes who prefer an over-ear fit will love the Plantronics BackBeat FIT 6100.
+These are durable, versatile workout headphones are a great value.
 Battery life is excellent and quick charging is supported, which is great on the off-chance you arrive at the gym and the battery is dead.

 What’s it like to use the Plantronics BackBeat FIT 6100?

-The Plantronics BackBeat Fit 6100 are some of my favorite workout headphones to date: they’re slim, lightweight, water-resistant, and comfortable.
+The Plantronics BackBeat FIT 6100 by Poly are some of my favorite workout headphones to date: they’re slim, lightweight, water-resistant, and comfortable.
 Not only do the headphones have all the exercising necessities, but it’s painstakingly obvious that Plantronics paid attention to the little things when crafting this headset.

 Unlike other on-ear workout headphones that place a painful vice-grip atop your head, Plantronics’ headphones use a novel headband adjustment mechanism that temporarily tightens the fit when you need it.
 Once you’re done working out, you can release the tension cord and reattach it to the original position for a more comfortable fit.